PeterSteiglechner/noise-in-OD/README.md

 To analyse the model, the following code should produce a very simplified version of figure 2a in the manuscript.

-1. Run the model for ambiguity noise and several seeds.
+1. Run the model for "ambiguity noise", with "uniform" and several seeds.
 2. Run the analysis (e.g. in a Jupyter notebook)

 ```